Rineloricaria aequalicuspis

-Rineloricaria aequalicuspis is a species of catfish in the family Loricariidae.
-It is native to South America, where it is known only from Brazil.
+Rineloricaria aequalicuspis is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armored catfishes, and the subfamily Loricariinae, the mailed catfishes.
+This catfish is endemic to Brazil where it is found in the states of Rio Grande do Sul and Santa Catarina.
 It is typically found in creeks and rivers of a variety of widths, where it occurs at various depths over substrates composed of rocks and stones.
-The species reaches 16.1 cm (6.3 inches) in standard length and is believed to be a facultative air-breather.
-Its specific name, aequalicuspis, refers to the shape of its teeth, which have two cusps of approximately equal sizes.
+The species reaches a standard length of 16.1 cm and is believed to be a facultative air-breather.
+The specific name, aequalicuspis, is a combination of the Latin words aequalis, which means "equal", and cuspis, meaning a "point" or "pointed end", an allusion to the shape of the teeth which have two cusps of almost equal size.